mema82/mema82.github.io/index.md

 ---
+layout: default
 ---

 # Welcome to my IRON YARD experience!

 Here I am describing how I want my index page to look.
-All this will be done in Markkdown.... unfortunatly.
+All this will be done in Markkdown.

 ##My Blog posts